Vishnu-Venu-gopal/PRODIGY_CS_01/README.md

 C= E(3, p) = (p+ 3) mod 26

+### Description
+In this task, I created a Python program that performs the following functions:

+Encrypts a given message using the Caesar Cipher algorithm by giving user input.
+Decrypts an encrypted message using the same algorithm by giving user input.
+Allows users to input a message and a shift value to perform the encryption and decryption.

 A shift may be of any amount, so that the general Caesar algorithm is

 C= E(k, p) = (p+ k) mod 26